Face Mapping - What is Your Acne Breakout Trying to Tell You?

 Modern Approach: Environmental factors are said to affect the cheek area.
 Change out your pillowcase once a week, and avoid touching your face throughout the day to avoid bacteria on your skin.
 'Acne Cosmetica', getting acne from cosmetic products such as foundation and sunscreen, is also commonly found on the cheeks.

 TIP: Use Oxygenetix Acne Control Foundation as a safe alternative to oily foundations that promote acne.
-The formula effectively conceals and treats acne simultaneously with Salicylic Acid and patented Ceravitae®.
+The formula effectively helps unclog pores and maintain clear skin with Salicylic Acid and patented Ceravitae®.

 CHIN & JAWLINE